Clever-ISA/Clever-ISA/specs/Main.md

 ### Execution Memory Model

 Instructions executed by the program fetched from `ip`, as well as operands fetched for that execution, are exempt from the above rules.
 If instructions a CPU executes modifies memory concurrently being executed by a different CPU, the results of those writes, whether the writes are obseved completely (tearing), and the timing of those writes are unspecified.
 It is ensured that undefined results do not occur.
-Additionally, writes from within a CPU to the instruction stream executed by that CPU are not guaranteed to be reflected until that CPU either executes a iflush or flall instruction, or executes a branch instruction that is taken.
+Additionally, writes from within a CPU to the instruction stream executed by that CPU are not guaranteed to be reflected until that CPU either executes a iflush or flall instruction, or executes a branch instruction that is taken, except that ifcall and ifjmp may synchronize the instruction stream.
 However, it is guaranteed that if any write from a particular is observed to a particular instruction opcodes or operand, then the entire write is observed by that particular instruction opcode or operand (that is, it does not tear within a particular instruction word), but a partial write may be observed accross instruction opcodes or operands.
-The fetching of entire immediate values, reguardless of size, also applies the same rules.
+The fetching of entire immediate values, may tear under the conditions above on every aligned 2 byte boundery.

 Each discrete element of the instruction stream is a multiple of two bytes.
 These elements, and thus the value of the `ip` register, is aligned to 2 bytes.
 The target of any branch, direct or indirect, including implicit branches (such as the `ret`, `iret`, `scret` instructions) and asynchronous branches (ie. for exception/hardware interrupt handlers), must be an address that's a multiple of two.
 Failing this requirement triggers the XA (Execution Alignment) Exception.